jyrikivinen/home/personal/academic_portfolio.md

 * **Co-operation with national and international research groups:**
   * 09/2016-12/2018 (varying times), while post-doctoral researcher at Aalto University: Research collaborators included <a href="http://www.finndiane.fi/">FinnDiane</a> (Folkhälsan, Helsinki University Central Hospital, University of Helsinki), Central Finland Central Hospital, The Alan Turing Institute, and industrial partners.
 The collaboration with the Alan Turing Institute that I contributed to, created a <a href="https://fcai.fi/news/2019/3/29/the-alan-turing-institute-to-work-with-the-finnish-centre-for-artificial-intelligence-on-data-science-research">Memorandum of
 Understanding</a> between the Finnish Center for Artificial Intelligence (<a href="https://fcai.fi/">FCAI</a>) and the Alan Turing Institute.
-  * 08/2006-01/2009: Visiting researcher at International Computer Science Institute, Berkeley, collaborating primarily with Dr. (now Prof.) <a href="http://www.ics.uci.edu/~sudderth/">Erik B. Sudderth</a> and Prof. <a href="http://www.cs.berkeley.edu/~jordan/">Michael I. Jordan</a> from Statistical Artificial Intelligence Lab (SAIL; led by Prof. Michal I. Jordan), <a href="https://www.berkeley.edu/">University of California, Berkeley</a>.
+  * 08/2006-01/2009: Visiting researcher at International Computer Science Institute, Berkeley, collaborating primarily with Dr. (now Prof.) <a href="http://www.ics.uci.edu/~sudderth/">Erik B. Sudderth</a> and Prof. <a href="http://www.cs.berkeley.edu/~jordan/">Michael I. Jordan</a> from Statistical Artificial Intelligence Lab (SAIL; led by Prof. Michael I. Jordan), <a href="https://www.berkeley.edu/">University of California, Berkeley</a>.
 * **Other international activities:**
   * PhD degree done in the University of Edinburgh (principal supervision by Prof. <a href="http://homepages.inf.ed.ac.uk/ckiw/">Christopher K. I. Williams</a>), research as a post-doctoral fellow at Université de Montréal (advised by Profs.
 Aaron Courville and Yoshua Bengio); see above for more details
 * **Experience of practical application of research findings:** Industrial collaboration (part-time) present since around 09/2016, also on several time periods before 08/2006